evanshortiss/env-var/README.md

 The accessor function may accept additional arguments if desired; these must be provided explicitly when the accessor is invoked.

-For example, we can modify the `checkEmail()` accessor so that it optionally verifies the domain of the email address:
+For example, we can modify the `checkEmail()` accessor from above so that it optionally verifies the domain of the email address:
 ```js
 const env = require('env-var')